-The O-Ring Quality and Availability You Need
+The Highest Quality O-Rings Available When You Need Them

 With one of the largest inventories of o-rings, cord stock, and related seals (square rings, x-rings, backup rings, and more) in North America, we’re committed to providing the right product at the right price to every customer.
 Our technical sales team is experienced and knowledgeable about o-rings and their application.
 Because of this, we provide customers with guidance that ensures the optimal solution.
-We stock all major o-ring compounds including Buna (Nitrile), Viton (FKM), EPDM, Silicone, Teflon®, Aflas and many more, in standard AS568 and metric sizes as a result.

 What is an O-Ring?

 Determining durometer isn’t hard.
 The hardness of rubber compounds is measured by the Shore A durometer; the higher the durometer, the harder the compound.
 In addition, softer compounds stretch easier and seal better on rough surfaces.
 Harder compounds offer greater abrasion resistance and resistance to extrusion.
-To learn more about durometer, click here.
+To learn more about o-ring durometer, click here.

 There’s more to o-rings than meets the eye.
 Specific color standards are routinely used to help visually identify the type of o-ring installed for certain industries.
 Because of this, we stock o-rings in the most common colors, materials and compounds.
-View our colors here.
+View our o-ring colors here.